-Although Michael Tucker’s career in web technology began with an interest in fly fishing, it was then—and is now—all about community.
+Although Michael Tucker’s career in web technology began with an interest in the outdoors, it was then—and is now—all about community.
 He tells the story: “When I was a student at Colorado State University, I started buying and selling fly fishing gear over the Internet with a very simple web site.
 It was 1992 and, though I didn’t know it at the time, my little web site was one of the first e-commerce and social media sites ever.
 It was an early online community and had user-generated content—even before there were such concepts.”

-professionals,” who are dedicated, innovative, and talented.
+To build a site like that, you need a team of experts.
+And that’s just what Michael has recruited.
+Though geographically distributed, the team is made up of, in Michael’s words, “consummate professionals,” who are dedicated, innovative, and talented.
 Add to that the powerhouse web application development framework known as Drupal, and its supportive community of developers worldwide, and you get Bluespark.
 Unlike most Drupal-centric development shops, in addition to programming expertise, Bluespark has purposely cultivated equally powerful user experience (UX) design, user interface (UI) design, and expert project management expertise.

 Work is play for Michael, who truly enjoys waking up every day to oversee and manage Bluespark.
 When he’s not working though, he drives his 911 Turbo, rides his Ducati Multistrada, plays guitar, likes to get creative in the kitchen, and loves to travel.